vors/vors.github.io/_posts/2015-09-11-using-namespace-for-the-win.markdown

 You can modify strings with reflection.

 **Note:** strings are immutable for a very good reason and you don't usually want to do that.
-I peek this example for a purely issultrative reasons.
+I peek this example just to illustrate the technic.

 ## Alternate string via reflection